 - Follow Your Doctor’s Recommendations – This demonstrates your commitment to recovery and provides valuable evidence for your claim.

-- Document the Accident – Take photos of the scene, collect witness information, and file a police report if possible.
+- Document the Accident—Take photos of the scene, collect witness information, and, if possible, file a police report.

 - Contact a Personal Injury Lawyer – An attorney can help you understand the legal process, gather evidence, and negotiate with insurance companies.